Trying out AirLink is easy:

 Who Is AirLink for?

-AirLink is a ready-made protocol and software backend for businesses who want to enable Pay as you go control and data on their products using a smartphones as a gateway; either because the end product e.g. a home light does not have a remote control or GSM based pay as you go built in, or because adding a smartphone to your product offering adds significant value to your customers.
+AirLink is a ready-made protocol and software backend for businesses who want to enable Pay as you go control and data on their products using; either because the end product e.g. a home light does not have a remote control or GSM based pay as you go built in, or because adding a smartphone to your product offering adds significant value to your customers.
 AirLink is also for businesses who want their products secured against loss or theft using crowd-sourced ‘pings’ via everyone else who uses AirLink devices.

 - Server: EnAccess.org runs a multi-tenant AirLink server for early adopters and people who want to try out airlink - you can subscribe to as a tenant